EQAR/deqar-docs/docs/DEQAR_overview.md

 -------------------
 DEQAR supports three core activities:

-- **Submission of data objects:** agencies submit objects and PDF files meeting defined criteria using one of three methods (individual records via webform; batch CSV file via webform; or as JSON via API).
+- **Submission of data objects:** agencies submit objects and PDF files meeting defined criteria using one of three methods

+    -as individual records via webform
+    -as batch CSV file via webform
+    -as JSON usign an API

 - **Administration of records:** data is ingested and records are created, stored and managed by EQAR staff and agencies over the longer term.
 - **Search and discovery of information:** records are published on an public web interface for search, retrieval and export or download by end users.